-This beloved American Greek Revival Home will have seen 180 summer seasons, over 130,000 sunrises and sunsets, 360 spectacular migrations, and so much more!
+The historic home of John and Amelia Park turned 180 this year!
+The beloved American Greek Revival Home has seen 180 summer seasons, over 130,000 sunrises and sunsets, 360 spectacular migrations, and so much more

 Your gift will help complete these urgent repairs, restoring the Park Family home to its original glory – ensuring the stories of our past can be preserved and shared for another two centuries!

 And, on #GivingTuesday – you can double your impact!
 An anonymous donor and ERCF President Claire Wales have jointly committed to matching up to $20,000 in gifts to ensure the Homestead can be restored and preserved!